 Entourage 2008, Outlook for Mac 2011 and 2016

-Since Entourage 2008, Microsoft have begun embedding the Apple Mail (WebKit) rendering engine within their email client.
+Since Entourage 2008, Microsoft has begun embedding the Apple Mail (WebKit) rendering engine within their email client.
 As a result, these clients render identically and will appear under "Apple Mail" within Email Analytics.

 Webmail, 'Other' category opens, and Entourage 2004 engagement tracking

-Web based email clients (Gmail, Outlook.com, and Yahoo!
+Web-based email clients (Gmail, Outlook.com, and Yahoo!
 Mail) use an asynchronous processing model that will continue to load an email even after you've closed it and moved on to another message in your inbox.
-As a result we are unable to detect when the user stops viewing the email like we can in other clients.
+As a result, we are unable to detect when the user stops viewing the email as we can in other clients.
 We exclude the engagement of Gmail, Outlook.com, Yahoo!
 Mail, and AOL Mail users from our engagement reports, to avoid reducing the accuracy of the report.

 Entourage 2004 print tracking